aartimandlik/Salary-growth-prediction/README.md

  Data Cleaning  : In this step we prepare the data for further analysis by find missing values and removing null values , transforming and standardizing our data.

+ Exploratory Data Analysis : After cleaning process we study the discriptive statastic , visualize data based on how they related to each other.